 If a file of that name already exists on disk it will no attempt to overwrite it save an rgbimage frame as an MEF fits file.

-The name of the output fits image
+Parameters filename (string) - The name of the output fits image

 '''

-scale(scale='zscale')
+scale (scale='zscale')

 '''

 The default zscale is the most widely used option.